 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.
 This post was originally shared in July of 2016 but has since been updated.

-Ingredients for Chocolate Granola
+Ingredients for Healthy Peanut Butter Granola

 Substitutions for peanut butter granola: